You have outgrown your shared hosting and you are about to switch to a cloud server or VPS. What naming scheme should you use?

 You should try to pick names that are neutral and not going to conflict with any public names you might want to host in the future.
 Let’s say you name your server alpha.expireddomains.com and in the future you will share it with a dating blog, Seduction.com, it will just sound awkward.

 An example would be the use of EC2 or AWS by Amazon.
-These have nothing to do with the fact that a blog named JohnnyComeLately.com or FixMyTyres.net will be hosted on it.
+These have nothing to do with the fact that a blog named JohnnyComeLately.com, some random online course or FixMyTyres.net will be hosted on it.

 It is also strongly recommended that you put the server names under a domain name that is under your control.
 It’s not actually a requirement, but doing so will save you from many headaches in the future.
 Then add whatever names you come up with to that domain name in DNS.